unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > We have seen how to build a dense neural network in episode 2.
 > Try now to construct a dense neural network with 3 layers for a regression task.
 > Start with a network of a dense layer with 100 nodes, followed by one with 50 nodes and finally an output layer.
-> Hint: Layers in keras are stacked by passing a layer to the next one like this
+> Hint: Layers in Keras are stacked by passing a layer to the next one like this
 <!--cce:skip-->
 > ~~~
 > inputs = keras.layers.Input(shape=...)